greglank/greglank.github.io/ncaa.md

 The program repeats the process for a set number of simulated tournament outcomes and a set number of opponent pools.
 Then it collates the values across the set of all simulations to find the optimal bracket.
 If you don't like putting all your eggs in one basket, the program can also output an arbitrary number of alternative brackets that assume that your other bracket(s) did not win, therefore increasing the number of scenarios where you walk away from the NCAA tournament a winner.
 Neat!

-The first year I used the optimizer program, I created two brackets for my regular 60-entry pool.
-My primary bracket ("Value Bets") won the pool and my significantly different secondary bracket also nearly finished in the money (heading into the Final Four, there was a plausible scenario where my brackets took first and third).
+The first year I used the optimizer program I created two brackets for my regular 60-entry pool.
+My primary bracket ("Value Bets") won the pool and my significantly non-overlapping secondary bracket also nearly finished in the money (heading into the Final Four, there was a plausible scenario where my brackets would take first and third).
 This game is easy!
 My program will take over the world!

 ### The Optimizer Struggles

 *Narrator: This game is not easy.
 His program did not take over the world.*

-After the commanding victory its first year, the bracket optimizer has struggled to have that kind of commanding performance again.
+After the commanding victory its first year, the bracket optimizer struggled to have that kind of commanding performance again.
 There was an especially bleak run of a few years where I would enter multiple non-overlapping brackets into the pool, which overlooked just one or two good teams, and somehow those one or two overlooked teams were the ones that kept winning.
 These are actual quotes from actual emails I actually wrote after identifying which team(s) the program overlooked:
 - "So...
 North Carolina over West Virginia?" (tournament winner: North Carolina)
 - "Anybody but Villanova, right?
 Right?" (tournament winner: Villanova)
 - "Yes!
 Bring on Duke over Wisconsin! (tournament winner: Duke over Wisconsin)